Project: Mist Train Base Building Guide

 What to Verify at Launch

-The launch guide should capture upgrade names, material costs, build limits, placement rules, whether the train has health, whether it needs fuel, and whether co-op players share build permissions.
-These details should replace pre-release assumptions as soon as hands-on testing is available.
+The next guide update should capture upgrade names, material costs, build limits, placement rules, whether the train has health, whether it needs fuel, and whether co-op players share build permissions.
+These details should replace assumptions as soon as hands-on testing is available.

 Can you build a train base in Project: Mist?